The Greatest Threat to Your Success: And Why It’s Not What You Think

-I recall years ago I was teaching children in a local community center basic computer skills.
+I recall years ago I was teaching small children in a local community center basic computer skills.
 Looking back, it was literally the easiest possible thing to do.
 Basically, I’d give them instructions and they’d just bang out on the keyboard all sorts of different commands and click on wrong buttons and then somehow figure out how to get back to the beginning and start all over again.

-It was if they were trying not to do things “the right way.”
+It was as if they were trying not to do things “the right way.”
 But in doing it their way, they learned so many different things trying to fix their ‘mistakes.’
 I actually envied their attitude.
 They learned so fast because they weren’t afraid to push buttons.